-Today’s homily is for the 25th Sunday of Ordinary time, Sept.
-19, 2021, and the readings can be found by clicking here.
-The video can be viewed by clicking here soon.
+Today’s homily is for the twentieth Sunday in ordinary time, August 14, 2022, and the readings can be found by clicking here.

 I am a Christian today because I like Jesus.
 I like how he loved people and had a tender heart toward them.
 I like how he healed people whether he knew them or not.
 I like how he fed people who were hungry, and I like how he spoke courageously to anyone–religious leader or Roman leader.
 He didn’t care if you were rich or poor, gentile or Jew, slave or king.
 He said what was true because, well, it was true.
 The earthly Jesus was just a good man, a courageous man, he was not afraid of anything or anyone– and I think that’s a pretty good way to live our life, don’t you?
 I try to live like Jesus.
 I’m not there yet, but I do try.

 The first reading from the Prophet Jeremiah teaches us that what we do has consequences.
 Jeremiah called people to repentance, to change their life, to change the way they were living because it was not God’s way.
 His courageousness got him thrown into a cistern.
 Why?
 Because haters are gonna hate!
 And people who live in darkness do not want to be exposed by the light, by the truth–but Jeremiah was fearless and he did God’s will no matter the cost, and that cost was his life when he was tossed into the cistern to die.